Maccabi Petah Tikva F.C.: 2000s: European glory nights

 In 2000–01 season the club made a 3–2 (a.e.t) sensational win over Maccabi Haifa and reached the cup final for the first time in 49 years (fourth time overall), losing 3–0 to Maccabi Tel Aviv.

 The 2004–05 season marked the first time the club competed in UEFA Cup qualifiers after finishing third place of the league in the previous season.
 Maccabi began its way in the second qualifying round against Cyprus side AEK Larnaca, losing the first-leg 0–3 in GSP Stadium.
 Two weeks later, the club enjoyed a moment of European glory, winning the second leg 4–0 in Ramat Gan Stadium and advancing to the UEFA Cup first round after 4–3 on aggregate.
 However, the first-leg of the tie against Dutch side SC Heerenveen in Israel was canceled by UEFA due to a baggage handlers strike, and the club lost the second-leg 5–0 (also on aggregate) in Abe Lenstra Stadion.

 Maccabi's most significant achievement of the decade came in the 2004–05 season when the club finished second in the league and reached the group stage of the 2005–06 UEFA Cup.
 In the second qualifying round the club defeated Macedonian side FK Baskimi 5–0 in Skopje stadium and 6–0 in Ramat Gan, advancing to the first round after 11–0 on aggregate.

 Maccabi entered as an unseeded team due to a low coefficient rating (7.218), and drawn a seeded team such as Partizan Belgrade with a much higher coefficient rating (30.012).
 The Serbian side won the first-leg 2–0 in Ramat Gan.
 Two weeks later, at the second-leg in Partizan Stadium, Maccabi has made the impossible – contrary to all assessments and expectations, with a lot of faith and ability above all, they won 5–2 and 5–4 on aggregate.
 In a sensational comeback with striker Omer Golan scoring a hat-trick (21', 44', 48').

 The victory sent Maccabi to be a member of Group B, along with Palermo, Brøndby, Lokomotiv Moscow and Espanyol.
 However, these elite clubs proved to be too much for Maccabi to handle, and the club lost all four group-stage matches, scoring just 1 goal while conceding 9.

 2020s: It's been 72 years...

 After a defeat to Hapoel Beer Sheva in the 2020 cup final, the club reached the final again during the Israel State Cup campaign.
 Once more facing Hapoel Beer Sheva, the club managed to lift the trophy, securing their third cup win after a 72-year drought.

 At the end of the 2024/25 season, Maccabi finished the league in 13th place and was relegated to the Liga Leumit.

+At the end of 2025/26 season, the team won the Liga Leumit title, securing automatic promotion from the first place.